MagellansNotebook/Logbook/PassMngr/README.md

 ![delete](https://user-images.githubusercontent.com/51066040/64092091-9d56a300-cd96-11e9-88d1-c31c557b812a.png)

-The delete menu is straightforward.
-Select Y and enter the serial number of the the account you wish to remove from the database.
+The delete menu removes the account from the database.
+Directly, select Y/y and enter the serial number of the account the user wish to remove.

-Note: It will not ask you to verify a password before deleting the account.
+Note: It will not ask the user to verify a secret word before deleting the account.
 So, be carefull when choosing delete because it cannot be undone once deleted.

 **[ 5 ] Refresh Command Prompt**